ry-v1/Notes/Spark: The Definitive Guide.md

         - Local mode is a significant departure from the previous two modes: it runs the entire Spark Application on a single machine.
         - It achieves parallelism through threads on that single machine.
         - This is a common way to learn Spark, to test your applications, or experiment iteratively with local development.

+- The Life Cycle of a Spark Application (Outside Spark)
+    - Client Request
+        - The first step is for you to submit an actual application.
+This will be a pre-compiled JAR or library.
+        - At this point, you are executing code on your local machine and you’re going to make a request to the cluster manager driver node.
+        - Here, we are explicitly asking for resources for the Spark driver process only.
+        - We assume that the cluster manager accepts this offer and places the driver onto a node in the cluster.
+        - The client process that submitted the original job exits and the application is off and running on the cluster.